autogluon/autogluon/docs/tutorials/torch/hpo.md

 ### Convert the Training Function to Be Searchable

 We can simply add a decorator :func:`autogluon.args` to convert the `train_mnist` function argument values to be tuned by AutoGluon's hyperparameter optimizer.
 In the example below, we specify that the lr argument is a real-value that should be searched on a log-scale in the range 0.01 - 0.2.
-Before passing lr to your train function, AutoGluon will always select an actual floating point value to assign to lr and thus you do not need to make any special modifications to your existing code to accomadate the hyperparameter search.
+Before passing lr to your train function, AutoGluon always selects an actual floating point value to assign to lr so you do not need to make any special modifications to your existing code to accommodate the hyperparameter search.

 ```{.python .input}
 @ag.args(